 Success Mentors’ design features a unique combination of three mentoring models to achieve the program’s goals: one-on-one mentoring; small group mentoring and large group mentoring.
 A significant emphasis is placed on one-on-one mentoring involving a community leader.

 - Developmentally appropriate college & career curricula.

-- Engaging hands-on STEAM-based activities and projects that develop the core principles of setting goals to be prepared for the 21st Century careers.
+- Engaging hands-on STEAM-based activities and projects that develop the core principles of team building, communication and goal setting to be prepared for the 21st Century careers.

-- Pathway opportunities that lead to a positive future.
+- Career mapping to lead students to a positive future.

 Our outcomes are accomplished through a blend of problem-based learning activities, which expose students to hands-on experiences that people do in the real world from lighting a house to starting their own business.
 The lessons are combined with a meal, homework help, technology training, career pathway guest speakers, field trips to colleges and work sites, service learning, exposure to all types of post-secondary training options including apprenticeships and certificate programs, SMART goal setting, parent engagement events, and of course, mentoring.

-To bring this program to your school or community center, please contact our Program Manager, Jennifer Morrison, at 419-242-2122.
+Although Success Mentors is not current operating, if you would like to bring this program to your school or community center, please contact Mark Schrock, [email protected].
 We can customize the timing of our afterschool program to your students’ and families’ needs for afterschool care and programming.
 Success Mentors is eligible for Title 1 funding and is aligned to Ohio Academic Content Standards for English/Language Arts, Mathematics, Social Studies and Science.